 The awarding of bursaries for those who would not otherwise be able to afford fees is a measurable form of public benefit and one that School Committee supports fully; this is but one way in which the school offers benefit to the wider community.
-This year Sibford awarded bursaries, scholarships and other forms of support totalling £1,390,902 to pupils (£911,701 in 2019) and this included a summer term discount against all fees during the Covid-19 lockdown.
-Means-tested awards totalled £237,287 (£265,291 in 2019).
+This year Sibford awarded bursaries, scholarships and other forms of support to pupils totalling £1,087,729 (£1,390,902 in 2019/20) and this included a spring term discount against day and boarding fees in relation to the period of lockdown due to Covid-19 that term.
+Means-tested awards totalled £227,879 (£237,287 in 2019/20).